micnguyen266/Django-ansible-demo/README.md

 demo.mrmikenguyen.com/static/hello.html
 ```

-TODO: Need to finishing setting up Django.
+TODO: Need to finish setting up Django.
 Need to setup Terraform to be able to deploy infrastructure on Linode

 **Steps that were done.
 Will cleanup and update later!**
 1. Manually spin up Ubuntu server in Linode.
 (Plan on using Terraform to deploy infra)